Russia hold Chile to 1-1 draw in Confederations Cup warm-up

-MOSCOW Russia held Chile to a 1-1 draw in a lively friendly on Friday as the teams warmed up for the Confederations Cup tournament that kicks off in St Petersburg next week.
+MOSCOW (Reuters) - Russia held Chile to a 1-1 draw in a lively friendly on Friday as the teams warmed up for the Confederations Cup tournament that kicks off in St Petersburg next week.

 Chile's Mauricio Isla opened the scoring when he fired past Igor Akinfeev 11 minutes into the second half from a ball floated into the area by Alexis Sanchez, who had just come on.